-This letter presents the results of a preliminary geotechnical assessment for a proposed digital sign at 939A Pacific Highway, Pymble, for Hanlon Industries Pty Ltd (HI).
-It is understood that a cantilevered, digital billboard sign supported by a monopole on a pile footing is proposed to be installed behind the crest of an underbridge abutment retaining structure adjacent to the northbound, kerbside lane of the Pacific Highway within the rail corridor at Pymble Railway Station.
+This letter presents the results of a preliminary geotechnical assessment for a proposed digital sign at Grosvenor Crescent, Summer Hill, for Hanlon Industries Pty Ltd (HI).
+It is understood that a cantilevered, digital billboard sign supported by a monopole on a pile footing is proposed to be installed behind the crest of an underbridge abutment retaining structure adjacent to the westbound, kerbside lane of the Hume Highway within the rail corridor west of Summer Hill Railway Station.

-This preliminary geotechnical assessment has included a site inspection (from nearby vantage points outside of the rail corridor), a review of published information, and a review of DP archives for site investigations completed near to the site.
+This preliminary geotechnical assessment has included a review of published information and of DP archives for site investigations completed near to the site.